richardhenyash/perkulater/README.md

 ## Deployment ##
 The project has been developed using [Gitpod](https://www.Gitpod.io/) and [GitHub](https://github.com/).
-The project was regularly commited to [GitHub](https://github.com/) during the initial development phase.
+The project was regularly committed to [GitHub](https://github.com/) during the initial development phase.
 The website resides as a repository in [GitHub](https://github.com/), and has been been deployed using [Heroku](https://dashboard.heroku.com/).
 Static files are stored using [Amazon AWS](https://aws.amazon.com/) in an **Amazon Web Services S3 Bucket**.